psychemedia/winter-tales/src/twelve_months.md

 Bitterly weeping, the poor maiden wandered into the forest.
 The snow lay deep everywhere, undinted by human foot ; white wreaths hung on the bushes, and the sombre pine-boughs were frosted over with snow.
 Here were the traces of a hare, there the prints of a badger.
 An owl called from the depths of the forest.
 The girl lost her way.
 Dusk came on, and a few stars looked through the interlacing boughs overhead, watching Maruschka.
 An icy wind moaned through the trees, shaking the pines as though they quaked with mortal fear, and then they bent their branches and shot their loads of snow in dust to the ground.
 Strange harp-like sounds reverberated through the gloom, and gratings of bough on bough, which seemed as though the wood demons were gnawing at fallen timbers.
 Now a great black crow, which had been brooding among dark firs and pines, startled by the footfall and sobs of the maiden, expanded his wings, and, with a harsh scream, rushed away, noisily, sending the life-blood with a leap to the girl's heart.
 Suddenly, before her far up on a hill-top a light appeared, ruddy and flickering.
 Maruschka, inspired with hope, made for it, scrambling up a rocky slope through deep snow-drifts.
 She reached the summit, and beheld a great fire.
 Around this fire were twelve rough stones, and on each stone sat a man.
 Three were grey-bearded, three were middle-aged, three were youths ; and the last three were the youngest and fairest.
 They spake not, but looked intently on the roaring flames.
 He who sat in the seat of honour had a long staff in his hand.
 His hair was white, and fluttering in the cold wind.

-Maruschka was startled, and watched them with astonishment for a little while ; then muster- ing courage, she stepped within the circle and said :
+Maruschka was startled, and watched them with astonishment for a little while ; then mustering courage, she stepped within the circle and said :

 ' Dear, good friends, please suffer me to warm myself a little while at the fire, for, indeed, I am perishing with cold.'
 He with the flowing white hair raised his head, and said 'Yes, child, approach.
 But what brings you here ? '